 GLARE: Light emitting from a luminaire with an intensity great enough to reduce a viewer’s ability to see, and in extreme cases causing momentary blindness.

-GRANDFATHERED LUMINAIRES: Luminaires not conforming to this code that were in place at the time this code was voted into effect.
-When an ordinance “grandfathers” a luminaire, it means that such already existing outdoor lighting does not need to be changed unless a specified period is specified for adherence to the code.
+PRE-EXISTINGLUMINAIRES: Luminaires not conforming to this code that were in place at the time this code was voted into effect.
+Such luminaires, are already existing outdoor lighting that does not need to be changed unless a specified period is specified for adherence to the code.

 HEIGHT OF LUMINAIRE: The height of a luminaire shall be the vertical distance from the ground directly below the centerline of the luminaire to the lowest direct-light-emitting part of the luminaire.